TurboWarp/extensions/CONTRIBUTING.md

  - **Reviewers are volunteers**.
 They are free to weigh your usage of AI in deciding whether or when to review your change.

 ### Agentic LLMs
-Code by agentic LLMs will not be accepted and any pull requests purporting to be written by one will be closed immediately.
+Code by agentic LLMs will not be knowingly accepted and any pull requests purporting to be written by one will be closed immediately.

 ## Acceptance criteria